 Lord Murugan is known as the God of the Tamils.
 Wherever Tamil-speaking people reside in the world, we might see temples for Lord Murugan as the Murugan worship has been associated with Tamil people.
 From time immemorial generations of Tamils have been worshipping Lord Muruga.

 Some historians relate the Lord Muruga worshipping to the days of Indus valley civilization.
 Evidence such as clay seals etc. depicting the forms of Lord Murugan as God had actually been discovered at the archaeological sites of the Indus valley civilization.

-In ancient Tamil literatures such as sanka period literatures, we can read about early Tamil people’s devotion of Lord Muruga and in those materials, he was referred as Lord Sevvel.
+In ancient Tamil literature such as Sanka period literature, we can read about early Tamil people’s devotion to Lord Muruga and in those materials, he was referred to as Lord Sevvel.

-The great Hindu sage Aadi Sankarar had devised six sub-sects of Hinduism and they are called, Souram, Saivam, Saaththeyam, Vaishnavam, Ganapathyam and Koumaram.
+The great Hindu sage Aadi Sankara had devised six sub-sects of Hinduism and they are called, Souram, Saivam, Saaththeyam, Vaishnavam, Ganapathyam, and Koumaram.

-Koumaram, is the sixth sect includes devotees who worship Lord Muruga.
+Koumaram, is the sixth sect that includes devotees who worship Lord Muruga.